andregomezz/Web-page-project/README.md

 # Web page project
-In this project, I designed a simulated resume about myself that I would like to have in the future.
+In this project, I developed a simulated resume website representing the professional profile I aspire to have in the future.
 My resume is: https://andregomezz.github.io/Resume-project/